 “I am honored to support The McReynolds Project, which aims to foster dialogue between diverse groups and law enforcement through recruitment of minority students to enter the policing profession,” said UNRPD Chief Adam Garcia.
 “I applaud Mr. McReynolds, whose vision is bound to have a direct impact on this community for generations to come.”

 The project’s board is comprised of local community leaders such as Dr. Angie Taylor, who is on the Washoe County Board of Trustees and also joined the university’s Office of Diversity as a consultant.
 Other board members include Gregory C. Mosier, Dean of the College of Business, Lafayette Webb from the Washoe County Sherriff’s Office and Gregg Colvin, an advisor of McReynold’s.

-Visit The McReynolds Project website to find out more about the project and its mission.
+Visit The McReynolds Project (website no longer available) to find out more about the project and its mission.